adamzopcsak/seleniumeasy-katalon/README.md

 ## Manual test cases

-As the aim of the project is only learing Katalon Studio, manual test cases haven't been implemented.
+As the aim of the project is only learning Katalon Studio, manual test cases haven't been implemented.

+## Reports

+Tests reports will be constantly pushed to this repository, so I can evaluate them in the future.